Traffic ticket: New South Wales

 These are generally issued 'on the spot' by a police officer although there are other authorised officers that can issue traffic infringements such as Transport for NSW heavy vehicle inspectors and Traffic Commanders.
 The infringement notice is written on three carbonised pieces of printed paper, known as Part A, B and C. Part A is the original and is sent to the State Debt Recovery Office (SDRO) by the issuing officer when they return to the station, Part B stays in the infringement book for accountability and Part C is given to the accused person at the scene or via post.
 Infringement notices issued by Councils or Commercial Clients by way of electronic handheld devices still have as associated application for details provided on a copy of the Part A, to be made available for perusal if required.

-In NSW all Traffic infringement notices (TIN's) and Parking Infringement Notices (PIN's) are part of the Self-Enforcing Infringement Notice Scheme (SEINS).
+In New South Wales, all Traffic infringement notices (TIN's) and Parking Infringement Notices (PIN's) are part of the Self-Enforcing Infringement Notice Scheme (SEINS).
 This scheme aims to minimize Court time for people who wish to plead guilty.
 The accused person can either elect to pay/part pay the infringement by way of a number of online means or through Australia Post, this can be found on the ticket.
-If the Accused person pays the infringement, they are deemed to have plead guilty and any demerit points will be deducted from their driver's licence.
+If the Accused person pays the infringement, they are deemed to have pleaded guilty and any demerit points will be deducted from their driver's licence.
 Matters only go to Court if the accused person elects to have the matter heard at Court.